nair0lf32/wordgenerator/README.md

 ## Requirements

-- Python 3 (Tested with python 3.9)
+- Python 3 (Tested with python 3.9) or python 2
+- termcolor (optional but looks nicer)
+- colorama (for some OS terminals, also optional)

 ## Legal Disclaimer